 - helps acne

-Because it is safe around dogs and cats (in a diffuser, not necessarily as a healing treatment – consult your veterinarian for details), it is popular even in households that have special needs, such around those with breathing issues.
+Because it is safe around people with allergies, children, dogs and cats (in a diffuser, not necessarily as a healing treatment – consult your doctor and veterinarian for details), it is popular even in households that have special needs, such as for people with breathing issues.

 What you should look for when choosing a Cedar or Cedarwood essential oil: